koala2012/learngit/readme.txt

-this is new test from git
+updated - this is new test from git

 add me in the word